Mold and mildew can grow almost anywhere. Why are mold and mildew resistant fabrics so important and how do they work?

 First, let’s define what solar heat gain is.
-According to the U.S. Department of Energy (DOE), solar heat gain coefficient (aka Solar Heat Gain or SHGC) is how much solar radiation is admitted through a window, door, or skylight.
-This solar radiation is transmitted directly or absorbed and released as heat inside a home or building.
+According to the U.S. Department of Energy (DOE), solar heat gain coefficient (aka Solar Heat Gain or SHGC) refers to the amount of heat that enters a building or space from the sun through windows, doors, or other transparent surfaces.

-If you install a shade structure like an awning, it’s important to choose the right fabric.
+Choosing the suitable fabric is essential if you install a shade structure like an awning.
 The kind of fabric you use can affect solar heat gain.
-In fact, according to the DOE, using opaque and tightly woven textiles help reflect more sunlight which reduces solar heat gain.
+In fact, according to the DOE, using opaque and tightly woven textiles help reflect more sunlight, reducing solar heat gain.

 Herculite Inc.’s shade structure textiles are designed to shade your home and help reduce solar heat gain.
-The type of specialty fabric used in the construction of awnings and patio covers matter.
-Using something that is not designed to withstand the elements can cost you in the long run and may not reduce solar heat gain efficiently.
+The type of specialty fabric used in constructing awnings and patio covers matters.
+Using something not designed to withstand the elements can cost you in the long run and may not reduce solar heat gain efficiently.

-When choosing an awning or other shade structure, ask your manufacturer about the type of fabric being used.
+When choosing an awning or other shade structure, ask your manufacturer about the fabric used.
 Remember, you want to use something like Herculite’s awning fabrics which are:

 - Fire Resistant